 Scotland has the highest rate of drug-related deaths in Europe and the numbers are continuing to rise at an alarming speed.

-That does not mean drugs would be legal but people would not be prosecuted for possession for personal use.
+Changing the law to "decriminalise" does not mean class A drugs would be legal but people would not be prosecuted for possession for personal use.

 Police Scotland's Assistant Chief Constable Steve Johnson called for radical reform, saying politicians should have the "confidence and courage" to decriminalise.

 He said the criminal justice process was actually pushing people into a place where there was more harm.